Lap Band Surgery - Fort Worth, Mansfield & Plano

-What is Laparoscopic Adjustable Gastric Band?
+What is a Laparoscopic Adjustable Gastric Band?

-Candidates for Lap-Banding Surgery
+Candidates for Lap-Band Surgery

-Gastric banding surgery is appropriate for individuals who:
+Lap Band surgery banding surgery is appropriate for individuals who:

 - Have a BMI of at least 40.